 Canadian Prime Minister Pierre Trudeau has spent most of the last three days of his visit to the Soviet Union in the city of Kiev.

-Canadian Prime Minister Pierre Trudeau has spent most of the last three days of his visit to the Soviet Union in the city of Kiev.
+Background: Canadian Prime Minister Pierre Trudeau has spent most of the last three days of his visit to the Soviet Union in the city of Kiev.
 Accompanied by Walter Deakon, a Canadian member of Parliament who was born in Ukrania, as translator, Mr Trudeau spent several hours at a computer factory with Mr Deakon translating.

 Later the Canadian leader laid a wreath at the tomb of the unknown solider.

 SYNOPSIS: The Canadian Prime Minister, Pierre Trudeau has spent most of his last three days in the Soviet Union in the city of Kiev.
 One of the highlights of his tour was a visit to an electronics factory.